 Vegan Greek pasta salad is the ultimate fresh and filling lunch recipe.
-Full of tasty vegetables and tossed in a flavour-packed Greek salad dressing, this recipe is one you will want to make all the time!
-The tofu feta cheese adds the salty taste and creamy texture that many have come to expect from a good Greek salad.
+Full of tasty vegetables and tossed in a flavor-packed Greek salad dressing, this recipe is one you will want to make all the time!

 Sign up for the Veg Out newsletter to get vegan recipes and nutrition content from a Registered Dietitian!